startgridsrc/pgs4a/README.md

    - Android tools (older version which downloads 'build-tools-29.0.3', 'platform-tools' and 'extra-android-m2repository')
     - You will be prompted to agree with the terms and conditions of the SDK packages, requiring you to press *yes* or *y* many times.
 Then it copies 'support-v4-19.1.0.jar' from extra-android-m2repository into the `libs` folder.
 And to make that Ant build without errors with newer Java versions, two files are edited automatically: 'build.xml' and 'dx.bat'.
 And finally, the script will help you create a random key to sign APKs (you need to create a key in case you haven't a key already).
 A key is required to install an APK on a device.
 If any of this fails, look into `buildlib/install_sdk.py`.
-1. In this readme, the folder *examples/example_app* is used to create a minimal app to demonstrate the build process is working.
+1. In this readme, the folder *examples/example_app* is used to create a minimal app to demonstrate that the build process is working.
 To build your own game, just add a new folder with your game files, and use the path of your folder instead.
 1. Run
    ```
    python ./android.py configure examples/example_app